Phi Theta Kappa - Alpha Lambda Xi

 At the time of its founding, Phi Theta Kappa was patterned after the prestigious senior college honor society Phi Beta Kappa.
 Thus, membership was conferred at graduation and few programs and services were offered to members.
 The explosive growth of community colleges in the 1960s led Phi Theta Kappa to expand its mission to reflect the nurturing philosophy of the institutions it served.
 Students were inducted as freshmen and study programs were offered.
 The complement of services, innovative programs, and membership benefits offered by Phi Theta Kappa today are unequaled among honor societies.
 The programs offered focus upon the Society's Hallmark of Scholarship, Leadership, Service and Fellowship.
 It is estimated that 200,000 students participate in Phi Theta Kappa programs each year.

 Annually, more than 82,000 students are inducted into Phi Theta Kappa.
-To be eligible for membership generally a student must complete a minimum of twelve hours of associate degree course work and earn a grade point average of 3.5 or higher.
+To be eligible for a membership invitation, a student must complete a minimum of twelve (12) hours of associate degree course work and earn a grade point average of 3.5 or higher.
 Students must maintain a high academic standing throughout their enrollment in the two-year college, generally a 3.25 GPA.
 The average age of a new member is 29, ranging from 18 to 80.
 Part-time and full-time students are eligible for membership.
-Students pay a one-time membership fee of $85.
+Students pay a one-time membership fee of $100.